BaileyS03/CommonRoad-2023WS/README.md

 | Number of Best Solutions         | 1104  |
 | Solutions Solved  | 1622/2077 |

+# Code Sections
+Student.py is where I implemented the heuristic for the A* search algorithm to rank the search paths.
+The motion primitives and automata (automata is a conversation of motion primitive files required for batch processing/tutorial 2) are in their own files.
+The batch processor was run with each automata file to achieve the lowest cost, however the most flexible automata were V_0.0_20.0_Vstep_2.22_SA_-1.066_1.066_SAstep_0.18_T_0.5_Model_BMW_320i.xml which solves the most scenarios in one run.

 # In action solutions
 Motion Primitive Used: **V_0.0_20.0_Vstep_2.22_SA_-1.066_1.066_SAstep_0.18_T_0.5_Model_BMW_320i.xml**